The Pioneer Woman’s Blackberry Cobbler

 This easy Blackberry Cobbler recipe from The Pioneer Woman takes just 5 ingredients and 10 minutes to prepare.
 It’s got a sweet, juicy filling and a sugary golden crust!

-But this recipe is amazing and requires absolutely no baking skills of any kind.
+I’m not much of a baker.
+I say it all the time.
+But this recipe is amazing and requires absolutely no baking skills.

 Let’s go over some really easy FAQ.